osu-eesc/cms-docs/user-guide/docs/getting-started.md

   - **Article**: text-based educational content
   - **Collection**: a group of other pieces of content of any content type
   - **Educational Document**: a file (such as a PDF or Excel spreadsheet) containing educational content that cannot be entered as an article, including calculators, diagrams, or other content that depends on images or formatting
+  - **Podcast Episode**: audio that is part of a podcast or other series
   - **Project**: information about a partnership, project, or activity done by Extension
   - **Online Resource**: a link to an external website containing educational content
   - **Video**: an educational video